-ATTENTION: Pursuant to the COVID-19 Stay at Home Order, Santa Ana College will be printing hard copy transcripts on Tuesday and Thursday mornings only.
-Currently in-person services are suspended until further notice.
+ATTENTION: Pursuant to the COVID-19 Stay at Home Order, Santa Ana College will be printing official transcripts on Tuesday and Thursday mornings only.
+Currently, in-person services are suspended until further notice.
 If assistance is needed with ordering electronic transcripts, please contact Credential Solutions at (847) 716-3005.
 Please check our Admissions homepage for updates or call 714 564-6017.
-(12/7/2020)

-The first two transcripts are free.
-There is a charge for each additional transcript.
-To request your transcript(s), Complete the Transcript Order Form and mail to the Admissions & Records office.
+The first two official transcripts are free.
+There is a charge for each additional copy.
+To request your transcript(s), complete the Transcript Order Form and mail to the Admissions & Records office.
 Please note: "Free" transcripts are not available online, only by mailing the completed form.

 Santa Ana College